 The respondent, a 17 year old male from Afghanistan, was apart of a transit group instructed to spend two nights in the forest, somewhere between Izmir and Çanakkale in Turkey.
 On the night of 2nd of June 2020, smugglers told the transit group to walk to the shore which took roughly two hours.
-At 20:00 they arrived at the shore where five-six Turkish people were preparing a dinghy which they made the group carry into the sea.
+At 20:00 they arrived at the shore where five or six Turkish people were preparing a dinghy, the group were made to carry it into the sea.
 At 21:15, the transit group boarded the boat and left the Turkish coast.

-At approximately 02:00 after five hours at sea, the Greek Coast Guard (HCG) detected the transit group, who were allegedly five minutes off the coast of Lesvos.
+At approximately 02:00, after five hours at sea, the Greek Coast Guard (HCG) detected the transit group, who were allegedly five minutes off the coast of Lesvos.
 The respondent alleged he saw a large boat but was blinded by a strong spotlight so he could not make out any descriptive details.
-A smaller boat approached the transit group and destroyed and removed their dinghies engine.
+A smaller boat approached the transit group and destroyed and removed the engine of the dinghy.
 With a hook on a stick (like a spear), the transit group were beaten by authorities; one group member was injured during the attack, with several cuts on his head and face.
 The HCG then attached a rope to the dinghy and towed it towards Turkish waters.

 The respondent alleges that the Turkish Coast Guard (TCG) tried to intercept the pushback and described it as if the TCG and HCG

 “were creating waves trying to drown each other”

 The TCG cut the rope between the HCG and their dinghy, after which the HCG withdrew from the situation.
 The TCG asked the transit group which countries they were from and where the HCG had picked them up.
 After answering these questions, the TCG left the transit group in their dinghy in the sea; they spent the rest of this first night and the next morning alone at sea.